kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

   console.dir( fs.readFileSync('/tmp/data.txt', 'utf8') )
   ```

-To make things more confusing, some popular programming languages support syntax for embedding non-printable characters into string literals, but doesn't provide easily accessible function to convert a string into the same notation.
+To make things more confusing, some popular programming languages support syntax for embedding non-printable characters into string literals, but don't provide easily accessible function to convert a string into the same notation.
 For example, using the C programming language, I can easily make a string containing ESC character:

 ```
 char* str = "\x1b";